-Existing woodlots are encouraged to be protected, and significant natural heritage features are encouraged to be retained, in order to maintain a contiguous natural heritage system and to assist in the Town achieving the Official Plan's woodland and canopy cover targets.
+Existing woodlots are encouraged to be protected, and significant natural heritage features are encouraged to be retained, in order to maintain a contiguous natural heritage system.
 Adequate buffers and open space linkages should be provided, in order to protect local wildlife habitat.
 Elements of the natural environment should be incorporated into future development, and existing topographical conditions should be respected.